CARV-ICS-FORTH/arax/README.md

 [Graphical representation](high_level.svg) by mavridis.

+## 26-02-2016

+As discussed on 26-02-2016 with bilas, mavridis, manospavlidakis, nchrisos, and zakkak, we decided the following steps:

+1. Implement a single work-queue per application thread.
+This queue must be single-producer/single-consumer.

+   Such a design significantly simplifies the code complexity in the Application VM side, but might as well hinter the Appliance VM's performance if the number of queues starts getting really high.

+   To improve performance, on the Appliance VM side we will adopt the mechanisms used in the sockets' implementation where a server may serve a big number of sockets efficiently.

+## 24-02-2016

-As discussed in 24-02-2016 with mavridis, manospavlidakis, nchrisos, and zakkak, we decided the following steps:
+As discussed on 24-02-2016 with mavridis, manospavlidakis, nchrisos, and zakkak, we decided the following steps:

 1. Implement a single work-queue per Appliance VM.
 This queue must be a